aimeos/aimeos-docs/src/frontend/jsonapi/customer-reviews.md

     ```

 !!! warning
-    For each product, a customer can only create one review!
+    For each product, a customer can only create one review and you have to pass the ID of the product in the order of the customer to prevent fake reviews!
+You can get the order product ID from the [order endpoint](orders.md#retrieve-orders).

 # Modify reviews